 People in Tokyo don't call the area by its official name.
 Everyone just says Ameyoko.

 Ameyoko became a huge marketplace after World War II.
 It started as a black market, selling many things that people who worked for the Occupation forces would get from the soldiers.
-It's uncertain how it came to be called Ameyoko, but some people say that it comes from the Japanese word for candy, ame, while others say that it's just short for American.
+It's uncertain how it came to be called Ameyoko.

-There are still a lot of candies sold here.
+There are still a lot of sweets sold here.